openSUSE/news-o-o/_posts/2011-10-16-opensuse-weekly-news-197.markdown

       functionality like the bootloader and booting the kernel up to testing applications like Firefox and LibreOffice.
-It shows the results in a convenient web interface and allows testers to see screenshots and even videos of the issues found. openQA is used to run nightly tests of the â€˜Factoryâ€™ development repository for the upcoming [openSUSE 12.1 release](http://en.opensuse.org/Portal:12.1). openQA is
+It shows the results in a convenient web interface and allows testers to see screenshots and even videos of the issues found. openQA is used to run nightly tests of the ‘Factory’ development repository for the upcoming [openSUSE 12.1 release](http://en.opensuse.org/Portal:12.1). openQA is
       available under the GPL version 2 or later. (...)

-â€
+”

-â€œ
+“

 [ Interview about
         openQA](http://news.opensuse.org/2011/10/14/interview-about-openqa/)